Grains

 2-3 months

-For best quality, wrap bread tightly in aluminum foil or plastic freezer wrap, then place in a heavy-duty freezer bag.
+For best quality, wrap bread tightly in aluminum foil or plastic freezer wrap, or place in heavy-duty freezer bags.
 Thaw at room temperature or in the refrigerator.

 Signs of Spoilage

-• Visible mold growth (fuzzy spots of various colors)
+• Visible mold (fuzzy spots of green, white, black, or blue)

 Room Temperature Safety

-The 2-hour rule applies: Perishable foods should not be left at room temperature for more than 2 hours.
-If the ambient temperature is above 90°F (32°C), the limit is 1 hour.
+Perishable foods should not be left out at room temperature for more than 2 hours.
+If the temperature is above 90°F (32°C), food should not be left out for more than 1 hour.

 Expert Tips